nus-cs2103-AY2223S1/tp/docs/ug-pages/viewing-residents.md

 Note:
 - Any input entered after the `reset` command will be ignored.
-- This command is different from the `list` command in that it does not affect the resident list.
+- This command is different from the `list` command in that it does not affect the list of residents being displayed.

 ---